PayPal In-Store

 </initiatePaymentFromReferenceRequest>

-The PayPal payment for which the initiatePaymentFromReference request was sent will remain in state ExecutedByProvider (142).
-A new payment which is linked to the original PayPal payment will be created.
+The PayPal payment for which the initiatePaymentFromReference request was sent will remain in state ExecutedByProvider

-Example initiatePaymentFromReferenceResponse:
+Example initiatePaymentFromReferenceResponse

 <initiatePaymentFromReferenceResponse xmlns="http://www.cqrpayments.com/PaymentProcessing" xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">